caspark/factorio-a11y/README.md

 ### QoL and papercuts

+* Make voice grammar detect Factorio script output location?
+Or at least read it from config file.
+* Voice grammar should save and load last data loaded from Factorio and restore it upon grammar reload
 * When you can't craft something because of missing resources, print out how many of what is missing
 * Restore the thing in hand after a "run there"
 * When mining nearest resource, prefer mining things that collide with the player (e.g. trees & rocks) for convenience in clearing a path.